Applied Behavior Analysis Certificate - Additional Details

 calendar year.
 The examination will be available only during these testing

-For 2013, the dates are the month of January, May, and September.
+For 2014, the exam is offered in February, May, August, and November.
 Applications should be submitted up to two weeks before the

 testing window begins.